 - All vaccine providers in Virginia must report any doses administered to the Virginia Immunization Information System (VIIS).

-- Vaccine adverse events for mpox vaccines are monitored through Vaccine Adverse Events Reporting System (VAERS) along with CDC vaccine surveillance systems: the Vaccine Safety Datalink (VSD) and the Clinical Immunization Safety Assessment (CISA) team.
+- Vaccine adverse events for mpox vaccines will continue to be monitored through Vaccine Adverse Events Reporting System (VAERS) along with CDC vaccine surveillance systems: the Vaccine Safety Datalink (VSD) and the Clinical Immunization Safety Assessment (CISA) team.
 For more information, visit Vaccine Safety Monitoring | Vaccine Safety | CDC.

 - Providers should report any clinically significant adverse event following vaccination to the VAERS.